 This is calculated using the total number of individuals who are supported and include those who make multiple visits to the food bank in a year.

 REFERRALS TO AGENCIES

 A referral out is where a client, calling into the Regina Food Bank, is provided with information about community supports that can help address their underlying root cause of food insecurity.
 Clients may receive a referral at anytime they call our call centre, they do not necessarily have to book an hamper in order to receive a referral to an agency.

 A critical part of the Emergency Food Hamper program’s theory is that the clients build connections and receive referrals to available community services for their needs.

 WHAT’S IN A

-Based on the Canada Food Guide, food hampers contain a balanced variety of food including fresh dairy, fresh and frozen protein, fresh and canned vegetables, shelf stable dry goods and breads and grains.
-They contain seven to ten days food, and a hamper typically contains the following content:
+Based on the Canada’s Food Guide Hampers contain a balanced variety of food including fresh dairy, fresh and frozen protein, fresh and canned vegetables, shelf stable dry goods and breads and grains.
+They contain 7 to 10 days food, and a hamper typically contains the following content: